Holloway Road: Railway stations

 As one of London's primary transport routes during the 19th century railway boom, Holloway Road contains a number of railway stations.

 Highbury Corner is the site of Highbury & Islington station, one of London's most important transport interchanges.
-The Victoria line, Northern City Line, and the London Overground North London Line converge at this location.
-It is also the northern terminus of the London Overground East London Line.
+The Victoria line, Northern City Line, and the London Overground North London line converge at this location.
+It is also the northern terminus of the London Overground East London line.

 The station building was badly damaged by a V-1 flying bomb in 1944 and never rebuilt.
 The remainder of the building was demolished in 1966 in preparation for the construction of the Victoria line; the only surface building is a small entrance hall, set back from the main road.

 Holloway Road station opened with the Piccadilly line in 1906, next door to an existing Great Northern Railway main line station built in 1852.
 The main line station closed in 1915.
 Although Holloway Road is the nearest station to the Emirates Stadium, trains do not stop here on match days due to concerns about overcrowding.

 Upper Holloway station was built in 1868 as part of the Tottenham & Hampstead Junction Railway.
-It is served by trains on the Gospel Oak to Barking Line, which now forms part of the London Overground network.
+It is served by trains on the Gospel Oak to Barking line, which now forms part of the London Overground network.

 Archway station is not actually situated on Holloway Road, but approximately 10 m off the main road on Junction Road, underneath the architecturally striking Archway Tower.
 Originally known as "Highgate", it was the original northern terminus of the Charing Cross, Euston & Hampstead Railway and until 1940 was the northern terminus of the Northern line.

 In popular culture

-Record producer Joe Meek, responsible amongst other things for Telstar by The Tornados, a massive UK and US no. 1 record in 1962, and the highly influential 1959 album I Hear a New World, lived and worked at 304 Holloway Road, where, on 3 February, he killed his landlady and them himself with a shotgun.
+Record producer Joe Meek, responsible amongst other things for Telstar by The Tornados, a massive UK and US no. 1 record in 1962, and the highly influential 1959 album I Hear a New World, lived and worked at 304 Holloway Road, where, on 3 February 1967, he killed his landlady and then himself with a shotgun.
 His life is now commemorated by a plaque on the building.

 Sex Pistols singer John Lydon (Johnny Rotten) claims to have been born and raised in side-street Benwell Road, although no documentary evidence survives of this.

 The road features heavily as the home of a fictionalised Meek in Jake Arnott's The Long Firm trilogy.

+The album Season End by Marillion includes "Holloway Girl", which refers to the imprisonment of Judith Ward in Holloway Prison.

 A row of Victorian houses, numbers 726–732, opposite Upper Holloway station, stands at the described location of the fictional Brickfield Terrace in George and Weedon Grossmith's Diary of a Nobody.
 The architecture is typical for buildings on this stretch of the road.

-Former pirate radio station Kiss FM would base their studios and offices at 80 Holloway Road when they first launched as a legal radio station.
+Former pirate radio station Kiss FM based their studios and offices at 80 Holloway Road when they first launched as a legal radio station.